pedro miguel interview

 Attention to detail because often what makes the difference is a set of small things.

-To my friend and trainer Edgar Gomes for all the support, advice and helping me make this dream come true and to Nuno Baptista, with whom I had the pleasure of doing some photographic work.
+To my friend and trainer Edgar Gomes for all the support, advice and for helping me make this dream come true and to Nuno Baptista, with whom I had the pleasure of doing some photographic work.

 Facebook Pedro Miguel